FangGet/tf-monodepth2/README.md

 Code mainly based on [SFMLearner](https://github.com/tinghuiz/SfMLearner)

-If you find our work useful in your research please consider citing author's paper:
+If you find this work useful in your research please consider citing author's paper:

 ```
 @article{monodepth2,